 Siwoo Kim is an “incisive” and “compelling” (Zachary Woolfe, The New York Times) violinist who plays with “stylistic sensitivity and generous tonal nuance” (John von Rhein, Chicago Tribune).
-Siwoo performs as soloist and chamber musician and is also the founding co-artistic director of VIVO Music Festival in his hometown of Columbus, Ohio.
+Siwoo performs as a soloist and a chamber musician and is also the founding, co-artistic director of VIVO Music Festival in his hometown of Columbus, Ohio.

 Siwoo was named the recipient of the 2012 King Award for Young Artists.
-He took second place at the 2010 Corpus Christi International Competition for Piano and Strings, where he was also awarded special prizes for the best performance of solo Bach and violin performance.
-He has also been named top prizewinner in the California, Chengdu, Crescendo, Hellam, Ima Hogg, Juilliard, Schadt, Sejong, and WAMSO competitions.
+He took second place at the 2010 Corpus Christi International Competition for Piano and Strings where he was also awarded special prizes for the best performance of a solo Bach work and for violin performance.
+He has also been named a top prizewinner in the California, Chengdu, Crescendo, Hellam, Ima Hogg, Juilliard, Schadt, Sejong, and WAMSO competitions.

 Siwoo studied with Roland and Almita Vamos at the Music Institute of Chicago.
 He went on to receive both his undergraduate and graduate degrees from The Juilliard School where he studied with Robert Mann, Donald Weilerstein, and Ronald Copes.